janjanmedinaaa/MovieBrowser/README.md

 - Dagger Hilt

 ## Architecture
-- I used the MVVM Architecture make the project structure easier to navigate and more maintanable.
+- I used the MVVM Architecture to make the project structure easier to navigate and more maintanable.
+It aims to seperate the business logic and data from the user interface.

 ## UI Design
 - Inspiration from [Dribble](https://dribbble.com/shots/4276185-Movie-Application)